-Other receivables, non-current 2023 2022
+Other receivables, non-current 2024 2023

 Valued at fair value through income statement

-Additional purchase prices of wind power transactions 17,384.8 7,513.5
+Additional purchase prices of wind power transactions 18,960.3 17,384.8

-Total 17,384.8 7,513.5
+Total 18,960.3 17,384.8

-Other receivables, current 2023 2022
+Other receivables, current 2024 2023

 Valued at amortised cost

-Other receivables 174.1 191.9
+Other receivables 338.4 174.1

-Accrued income 407.2 675.2
+Accrued income 1,607.5 407.2

-Valued at fair value through income statement

-Additional purchase prices of wind power transactions 0.0 15,867.8

-Total 581.3 16,735.0
+Total 1,945.9 581.3

 Other receivables mainly consist of the estimated present value of additional purchase price receivables for wind power project sales.
-The methods used for determining fair value are described in greater detail in Note 5.
+The methods used for determining fair value are described in greater detail in

+Note 5.
 The receivables are divided into current and non-current based on whether the additional purchase price payment is expected to be realised within 12 months or later.
 Realised additional purchase price payments, as well as changes in the value of receivables related to the progress of different projects, are recorded as other operating income.
 The most significant factors affecting changes in the fair value of additional wind power purchase price receivables are:

 - The realisation of projects.
 Fair values of individual project receivables range from EUR 1.2 million to EUR 8.0 million - The realised nominal capacity of the project in question.
-A +/- 10% change in the nominal capacity of the realised wind farm affects the fair value of the receivable by +/- EUR 1.6 million. - The discount rate.
-A change of +/- 1% in the discount rate affects the fair value of the receivable by -/+ EUR 0.5 million.
+A +/- 10% change in the nominal capacity of the realised wind farm affects the fair value of the receivable by +/- EUR 1.8 million. - The discount rate.
+A change of +/- 1% in the discount rate affects the fair value of the receivable by -/+ EUR 0.4 million.